stephenlepisto/designpatternexamples/docs/interpreter.md

 series of bytes or numbers) -- which the CPU essentially interprets to produce some kind of action.

-Ar a much higher level of abstraction, a domain-specific language could be used to make it simple to create business logic for an application.
+At a much higher level of abstraction, a domain-specific language could be used to make it simple to create business logic for an application.
 This domain- specific language typically consists of simple commands and parameters that, when executed in sequence, accomplish some task specific to the application.
 The process of executing the domain-specific language requires an interpreter.
+SQL (Structured Query Language) is an example of a domain-specific language, as it is dedicated to reading or writing data to a structured database.

 In short, what is interpreted is a set of tokens that represent actions.
 The tokens can be arranged in an abstract syntax tree to provide more